We just got back from vacationing in the beautiful North Carolina Blue Ridge Mountains. It's breathtaking!

 I wrote the recipe exactly as I made the pie and the ingredient amounts are exactly what Cook's Country called for.
 Next time I will make some minor changes:

 Since I use salted butter, I will omit the salt from the crust.
-Also, on the crust, I will lower the amount of saltines to 5 oz (and only 9 tbsp melted butter) as I thought the crust was a bit thick on the bottom.
+Also, on the crust, I will lower the amount of saltines to 5 oz (and only 9 tablespoon melted butter) as I thought the crust was a bit thick on the bottom.

 Next time, I will double the topping since we like a thicker layer of whipped cream.